andrewharvey/srtm-stylesheets/README.md

 All of the above use cases are accommodated for in these scripts.

+The SRTM data has been released at varying resolution.
+SRTM3 refers to the near global 3 arc-second product and SRTM1 the higher resolution 1 arc-second product.
+SRTM1 was only released to the public in late 2014 and is not listed on the public directory yet at dds.cr.usgs.gov/srtm.
+You can however download the files by navigating the website at http://earthexplorer.usgs.gov/.

 # License
 With the exception of stylesheets/configure.py which is 3-clause BSD licensed, all files within this repository are licensed by the author,